apache/yunikorn-core/README.md

 running as a customized scheduler.
 Then you can run workloads with this scheduler.
 See more instructions from [here](./docs/user-guide.md).

-## How do I contribute code?
+## How can I get involved?

-To get involved in the development, you can read the developer guide from [here](docs/developer-guide.md), and see how to contribute code from [here](docs/how-to-contribute.md).
+We welcome any form of contributions, code, documentation or even discussions.
+To get involved, please read following resources.
+- Before you contributing code or documentation to YuniKorn, please read our [Developer Guide](docs/developer-guide.md).
+- Please read [How to Contribute](docs/how-to-contribute.md) to understand the procedure and guidelines of making contributions.